enqueuer-land/enqueuer/README.md

 Depending on the protocol implementation, there'll be additional objects to this hook.
 For instance, in the built-in http publisher implementation, there's a `statusCode`, `headers` and a `body` among others, and the subscription implementation has `body`, `query`, `params` and `headers `, among other variables.
 `elapsedTime` is also available here, counting every milliseconds since the instantiation of this component.

+**custom**
+Depending on the protocol implementation/library/author's mood, the publisher/subscription may have additional hooks.
+As a good practice, is suggested, when implementing your own protocol library, to start the hook name with on preposition.
+Such as onError, onFileNotFound and onRedirect...
+[Http-proxy subscription test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.

 #### fields
 Every hook object has 3 properties: